icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 ## iCub bashrc customization

-There are several customization you need to apply to the file `~/.bashrc_iCub`:
+There are several customizations you need to apply to the file `~/.bashrc_iCub`:

 - The YARP_ROBOT_NAME - you must insert your robot name, in the    following line and remove comment